 Joanna Cameron as Isis

-Andrea Thomas (Joanna Cameron), a high school science teacher was on an archaeological dig in Egypt when she found an ancient amulet that allowed her to access the super powers of the goddess Isis when she uttered the words "Oh Mighty Isis".
+- The amulet allowed her to access the super powers of the goddess Isis when she uttered the words "Oh Mighty Isis".
 Her super powers were varied, she could fly, control the elements, had super strength, could stop time, reverse time, control the weather and more.
 Hey, she was a goddess, remember?

 Mark Harris The Man From Atlantis

 - Patrick Duffy starred as Mark Harris, the last surviving member of the Atlantis civilization.